 Color is fundamental to composition in photography, and before anyone screams at me about black and white, it’s actually fundamental to that too.
-Color can contrast, compliment and enhance our images depending on the way we use it.
+Colors can enhance our images depending on the way we use them.
 But how do we know which colors work together?
-Are there color combinations we should avoid?
-Today we are going to break color down into its constituent part, primary, secondary and complimentary.
+Are there any color combinations we should avoid?

 The Primary Colors

 The primaries are the building blocks as far as photography is concerned.
-You will know them to be red, green and blue and combinations of these three will give us any other color.
-They are also the basis for our camera’s sensors.
-Any one pixel will either capture red, green or blue light.
-The amount of red, green and blue that these pixels capture and the fact that they are so tightly packed together is how our camera’s render color in a digital image.
+Red, green and blue and combinations of these three will give us any other color.
+They are also the basis for our camera’s sensor – any pixel will either capture red, green or blue light.
+The amount of red, green and blue that these pixels capture and the fact that they are so tightly packed together is how our camera renders color in a digital image.

-Much of the way we work with color in post-production is based around red green blue.
+Much of the way we work with color in post-production is based around red, green and blue.
 Color profiles for cameras, screens and printing work with red, green and blue.
 It’s even one of the ways we can define an absolute color, by using RGB values.
-These numbers will reproduce the same color no matter what the software we are using.
+These numbers will reproduce the same color no matter what software we are using.

 The primaries alone can give us very striking color contrast in our images.
 However, when we mix in the secondaries, we get even more creative possibilities.